remy/pm-refurb/README.md

 # Refurb tool for Pokémon Mini

 I wrote this tool because I've started acquiring faulty Pokémon Mini consoles and having a way to quickly test all the inputs are working is useful.
-This also tests that the EEPROM can be read (and therefore written to) and the rumble works.
+This also tests that the EEPROM can be read (and therefore written to), the rumble works (happens at start up), and sound works (each button press triggers the sound effect).

 ## The UI